State Procession at the State Opening of Parliament: Present-day Participants in the Procession

 The latter contingent includes a combination of royal officials and attendants, plus others who are there by virtue of holding honorary positions in the Royal Household (namely several Government Whips and the professional heads of the Armed Services).

 The Prince and Princess of Wales, if present, would join the procession behind the King and Queen.

-As of 2023, the Procession is constituted as follows:
+As of 2023, the Procession was constituted as follows: